jybluekim/whygame/README.md

 Have fun!!

 Lexi: We should have game time because it is fun and kids have been waiting the whole week to play, it will be mean if you don't let us have game time.

+What is the meaing of mean?
+There are two major meanings.
+1) verb and 2) adjective.
+Why don't you answer that?